argumentcomputer/yatima-lang-proto/README.md

 The living memory of your parents and grandparents extends into the past *before* computers.
 These machines are shockingly new, and as a species we really have no idea what they're for yet.
-We're in the middle of the epochal transformation whose nearest precedent is the invention of *writing* and the settlement of the first cities.
+We're in the middle of the epochal transformation whose nearest precedent is the invention of *writing*.
 There are a lot of prognostications of what that means for our future; lots of different, and sometimes contradictory, visions of how computing is going to continue to shape our minds, our bodies, and our relationships with one another.

 Yatima, as a project, has an opinionated view of that future.
 We think computing should belong to individual users rather than mega-corporations or states.
 A programming language is an empowering medium of expression, where a user encounters, and extends their mind through, a computing machine.
-"Programmer" shouldn't be a job category, anymore than "scribe" is a job in a world with near-universal literacy.
+"Programmer" shouldn't be a job description, anymore than "scribe" is a job description in a world with near-universal literacy.
 Computing belongs to everyone, and computer programming should therefore be maximally accesibile to everyone.

 Currently, it's not: There are about 5 billion internet users worldwide, but only an estimated 25 million software developers.
 That's a "Programming Literacy rate" of less than 1%.
 Furthermore, that population is not demographically representative.
 It skews heavily toward men, the Global North, and those from priviledged socioeconomic or ethnic backgrounds.
 This, frankly, is a disgrace.
-Imagine a dystopia where only people with green eyes played or listened to music to get a sense of the absurdist horror at play here.
+Imagine a dystopia where only people with green eyes play music to get a sense of the absurdist horror here.

-A new programming language isn't going to be some panacea that solves that problem on its own, but there are ways in which a programming language can help:
+A new programming language isn't going to be some panacea that solves that problem on its own, but there are some ways in a programming language can help:

 1. Build a simple, but powerful programming language.
 Yatima's core logic is under 500 lines of code, but is incredibly expressive in its